MicrosoftDocs/SupportArticles-docs/Outlook/Client/calendaring/configure-room-finder-rooms-workspaces.md

 To add information about features in the rooms and workspaces that are specific to your organization, such as coffee makers and conference tables, use the **Tags** property.
 The tags that you define will display in the drop-down menu for the **Features** filter in Room Finder.

 > [!NOTE]
 > It will take 24 to 48 hours for these settings to take effect after you either configure or modify them.
-During this period Room Finder might not show the expected results.
+During this period, Room Finder might not show the expected results.

 ### List of tasks to set up rooms and workspaces